 Cabernet Sauvignon has a distinct aroma where blueberry and raspberry scents dominate, accompanied by a hint of drying hay.
 You can enjoy this wine young, but its full potential is reached when aged so it develops a more complex bouquet involving nutmeg and cinnamon.
 The taste also becomes richer and fuller, with a more velvety quality.
 With regard to food accompaniment, this goes best with roast meats like beef, duck, or pork, grilled wild duck, and hard strong cheeses.

 Cabernet Franc is closely related to Cabernet Sauvignon, also originating from Bordeaux.
 Like its more popular relative, it grows only in Primorska—mostly in Brda, but also in the Vipava Valley and Koper areas.

-Young Cabernet Franc has a characteristic aroma of freshly dried hay, and is not as pleasant as when it’s matured.
-This wine is ideally aged for four to six years to acquire that much desired elegance.
+Young Cabernet Franc has a characteristic aroma of freshly dried hay and is not as pleasant as when it’s matured.
+This wine is ideally aged for four to six years to acquire that much-desired elegance.
 When full-bodied, it goes well with game, pork, and grilled or broiled meat.

 This is a very old grape variety known for its dark skin.
-It is considered to be an autochthonous wine to the regions in which it grows: northeastern Italy, Istria, and the Karst plateau.
+It is considered to be an autochthonous wine in the regions in which it grows: northeastern Italy, Istria, and the Karst plateau.